darlal/obsidian-switcher-plus/README.md

 ### For the currently open and focused pane:

-Symbols can be viewed directly by using the `Open in Symbol Mode` global hotkey (see below).
+Symbols can be viewed directly by using the `Quick Switcher++: Open in Symbol Mode` global hotkey (see below).

 ### Embedded Symbol search (for any other file, open or not):